Daniella-Miranda/ehr-imaging-efficiency-2024/README.md

 - CMS Outpatient Imaging Efficiency - State dataset

 ## Key Insights
-- States with high EHR ineroperability adoption tend to have lower average outpatient imaging efficiency score.
+- States with higher EHR ineroperability adoption do not show measurable improvements in outpatient imaging efficicency.
 - States with low EHR interoperability adoption show higher average outpatient imaging efficiency score.
 - New York was the state witht he highest interoperability adoption, showing an average

+## How to Explore
+1. Open the Tableau workboos in "tableau_workbooks/"
+2. Review dashboards and KPIs